kloia/kubernetes-e2e-security/README.md

 #### Security Scan for Docker images

 There are open source tools that checks Dockerfiles for potential security vulnerabilities.
-You can either integrate these tools to your CI cycle or use those tools manually.
+You can either integrate those tools to your CI cycle or use them manually.

 https://github.com/coreos/clair